MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/upgrade-kubernetes.md

 The following update scenarios are not supported in Windows Admin Center, however, you can [use PowerShell](upgrade.md) to run these operations:

-- We currently do not support skipping a patch update.
+- Windows Admin Center does not support skipping a patch update.
 You can only update a workload cluster to the next available patch version even when a minor update is available.
-- A workload cluster update performs a patch Kubernetes update without updating the OS version.
+- Windows Admin Center does not support upgrading the OS image of the Kubernetes cluster without updating the Kubernetes version.

 ## Next steps